iamsuryasonar/markdown_blog_app/public/posts/react/react.md

 ### Q. Position?

--> In CSS, the position property is used to specify the positioning behaviour of an element within its containing element or the viewport.
+-> The position property is used to specify the positioning behaviour of an element within its containing element or the viewport.
 The position property can take several values, each of which controls how the element is positioned and interacts with other elements on the page.
 The different values for the position property are: